jovotech/learn-jovo/guides/project-in-multiple-files.md

 # Structure your Voice App in Multiple Files

-Learn how to decouple certain areas of your Jovo voice app to keep your code organized in multiple files.
+Learn how to divide your Jovo voice app logic into separate handlers to keep your code organized in multiple files.

 * [Introduction](#introduction)
 * [Separate File for each State](#separate-file-for-each-state)